 The time value of money is used into the computation of NPV.
 Simply expressed, the time value of money states that a rupee is worth more now than tomorrow.
 The present value of the cash flows is used to analyse if a project is worthwhile.The initial investment is deducted after discounting the cash flows across various time periods to which they belong.

-The project would be taken up or accepted by the entity, if the result has a positive NPV.
+The entity would take up or accept the project if the result has a positive NPV.
 And it shall be rejected if the project is showing off a result of negative NPV.

-And if the NPV is zero, the company will remain in a neutral or indifferent state.
+If the NPV is zero, the company will remain neutral or indifferent.

 Illustration for NPV

-Say X Ltd. is looking to take up a new project and for this it will have to make an initial investment of INR 10,00,000.
+Say X Ltd. is looking to take up a new project, and for this, it will have to make an initial investment of INR 10,00,000.
 The investment is expected to bring an inflow of cash in a span of 5 years.
-And the cash inflow during first year will be INR 1,50,000, second year would be INR 2,00,000, third year will be INR 2,85,000, fourth year will be INR 3,50,000 and lastly in fifth year it shall earn a cash inflow of INR 4,65,000.
-Here assume that the discount rate is 10%.
-Using this the NPV computation would be made as below:
+The cash inflow during the first year will be INR 1,50,000, the second year will be INR 2,00,000, the third year will be INR 2,85,000, the fourth year will be INR 3,50,000, and lastly, in the fifth year, it shall earn cash inflow of INR 4,65,000.
+Here, assume that the discount rate is 10%.
+Using this, the NPV computation would be made as below:

-And here, the NPV will be equal to the difference between the present value of cash inflows and the cash outflows which will be INR 43,561 [INR 10,43,561 – INR 10,00,000].
+Here, the NPV will be equal to the difference between the present value of cash inflows and the cash outflows, which will be INR 43,561 [INR 10,43,561 – INR 10,00,000].
 As this is a positive NPV, the company should take up the project.

 Benefits Of Using NPV